Jaimini: Mahabharata

+Later narratives

-One story connecting Jaimini with the Mahabharata is that after hearing the narration of the Mahabharata from his teacher Vyasa, the author of the Mahabharata, Jaimini was confused.
+In later narratives, Jaimini is described as a disciple of Vyasa, the author of the Mahabharata, who seeks clarification on the Mahabharata.
 Since Vyasa was not around to clear his confusions, he went to Markandeya.
 However, by the time he went to him, Markandeya had abandoned speech.
 The disciples of Markandeya directed Jaimini to four birds who had witnessed the great eighteen-day Mahabharata war.
 The mother of those four birds was flying above the battlefield of the great war when she was pierced by an arrow which ripped open her womb.
 Four eggs fell out and safely landed onto the Kurukshetra ground, which had been softened as it was blood-soaked.
 An elephant's bell fell on the four birds and covered them protectively, keeping the eggs safe throughout the remainder of the war.
 After the war, they were discovered by rishis who realized that the four birds had heard much during the war and had knowledge that no other human had so blessed them with human speech.
-Jaimini went to those four birds and was able to clear is doubts and confusions.
+Jaimini went to those four birds and was able to clear his doubts and confusions.